Transformation plan

 Participation in a network of the Initiative for Energy Efficiency and Climate Protection Networks (IEEKN) increases the funding rate by 10% and the maximum funding grant to €90,000.

-We support the Industrienetzwerk Dekarbonisierung und Energieeffizienz (IDEE) of our partner IREES GmbH.
+We support the Industrienetzwerk Dekarbonisierung und Energieeffizienz (IDEE) of our partners IREES GmbH.

 FAQ – Frequently asked questions

-A transformation plan is a kind of roadmap for strategic planning and supports companies in decarbonizing their processes.
+A transformation plan is a roadmap for strategic planning and supports companies in decarbonizing their processes.
 It serves as a strategic tool with which companies can define individually tailored measures and decarbonization targets to achieve long-term climate neutrality.
-At a time when sustainable transformation is becoming increasingly important both ecologically and economically, a clearly and precisely defined transformation concept helps to achieve emission targets in a cost-optimal and efficient manner.
+At a time when sustainable transformation is becoming increasingly important both ecologically and economically, a clear and precise transformation concept helps to achieve emission targets in a cost-optimized and efficient manner.

-To create a transformation plan (formerly also known as a transformation concept), the current status of the emission-relevant processes is first analyzed.
-The target state, which is to be achieved by 2045 at the latest, is then defined and the path to achieve this is then worked out.
-As part of Module 5 of the federal funding program for Energy and Resource Efficiency in Business (EEW), up to 70% of the costs of creating such a plan are eligible for funding.
+In order to create a transformation plan (formerly known as a transformation concept), the current status of emission-relevant processes is analyzed at first.
+The target state, which is latest to be achieved by 2045, is then defined and the path to achieve it is then worked out.
+As part of Module 5 of the Federal Funding for Energy and Resource Efficiency in the Economy in Germany (EEW), up to 70% of the costs of creating such a plan are eligible for funding.

 The term “transformation plan” replaces the previously used term “transformation concept”.
 However, both terms describe the same concept and approach.